Lifetimes and Transition Probabilities in $N = 76 ^{130}Xe$: Experiment

 \section{Experiment}

-The low-lying excited states of $^{130}Xe$ were populated from the $\beta ^-$ decay of neutron rich $^{130}I$~(t$_{1/2}$=12.36 hours) nuclei which were produced from $^{nat}U(\alpha,f)$ reaction at $E_{\alpha}=40~MeV$ from $K-130$ cyclotron at VECC, Kolkata.
+The low-lying excited states of $^{130}$Xe was populated from the $\beta ^-$ decay of neutron rich $^{130}$I~(t$_{1/2}$=12.36 hours) which were produced from $^{nat}U(\alpha,f)$ reaction at E$_{\alpha}$=40~MeV from $K-130$ cyclotron at VECC, Kolkata.
 The irradiation was done with stacked foil technique~\cite{pm150_cs} with multiple targets inter-spaced with aluminum catcher foils.
 The targets and catchers were used to radio-chemically separate and extract the iodine isotopes from the bulk of other fission products.
-The source of separated iodine was subsequently used to count the decay $\gamma$ rays with VENTURE array~\cite{venture} consisting of eight fast CeBr$_3$ scintillator detectors, coupled with two Compton suppressed Clover HPGe detectors of VENUS array~\cite{npa_arunabha}.
+The source of separated iodine (liquid with fixed volume of 200 $\mu$l put at the bottom of a vial of dia.
+10 mm as a droplet) was subsequently kept at the centre of the VENTURE array~\cite{venture} to count the decay $\gamma$ rays.
+The array consisted of eight $ 1"~\times~1"$ cylindrical CeBr$_3$ scintillator detectors, coupled to a 2 in. photomultiplier tube (Hamamatsu R9779).
+In addition, two Compton (BGO) suppressed Clover HPGe detectors of VENUS array~\cite{npa_arunabha} were also placed for clean identifications of the gamma-rays from fission fragments.
 Repeated irradiation and measurements were performed with appropriate cooling time for gaining $\gamma-\gamma$ statistics.
-The CeBr$_3$ total projection from the CeBr$_3$-CeBr$_3$ coincidences is shown in Fig.~\ref{energy} and is compared to the Clover total projection from CeBr$_3$-Clover coincidences.
-These total projections are obtained without any subtraction of the underlying background.
-The comparative spectra could identify the strong $\gamma$ peaks in $^{130}Xe$ (parent: $^{130}I$; $t_{1/2} = 12.36(1)~h$), $^{132}Xe$ (parent: $^{132,132m}I$; $t_{1/2} = 2.295(13)~h~and~1.387(15)~h$, respectively), $^{133}Xe$ (parent: $^{133}I$; $t_{1/2} = 20.83(8)~h$) and $^{135}Xe$ (parent: $^{135}I$; $t_{1/2} = 6.58(3)~h$) without having any contamination from any other fission products.
+The CeBr$_3$ total projection from the CeBr$_3$-CeBr$_3$ coincidences is shown in Fig.~\ref{energy} and is compared to the Clover total projection from CeBr$_3$-Clover coincidence events.
+These total projections are obtained without any subtraction of the underlying background except the Compton suppression obtained in Clover with the use of BGO shields.
+The comparative spectra could identify the strong $\gamma$ peaks in $^{130}$Xe (parent: $^{130}$I; t$_{1/2}$ = 12.36(1)~h), $^{132}$Xe (parent: $^{132,132m}$I; t$_{1/2}$ = 2.295(13)~h~and~1.387(15)~h, respectively), $^{133}$Xe (parent: $^{133}$I; t$_{1/2}$ = 20.83(8)~h) and $^{135}$Xe (parent: $^{135}$I; t$_{1/2}$ = 6.58(3)~h) without having any contamination from any other fission products.